 Ohio university, including its regional campuses and online programs, holds as its central purpose the intellectual and personal development of its students.
 Distinguished by its rich history, diverse campus, international community, and beautiful Appalachian setting, Ohio university is also known as well for its outstanding faculty of accomplished teachers whose research and creative activity advance knowledge across many disciplines.
 It is this purpose that provides the aspirational basis for the “Student Code of Conduct”.

 As we like to remind students, they are Bobcats no matter where they are.
 This means that each member of the OHIO community is responsible for their behavior, both on and off campus.
-When occasions arise where members of the community engage in behavior that violates the prohibited conduct listed in Part D, the process described within the Code of Conduct will be initiated This process exists to protect the interest of the community and to challenge those whose behavior is not in accordance with our expectations of members of the Ohio university community.
+When occasions arise where members of the community engage in behavior that violates the prohibited conduct listed in Part D, the process described within the Code of Conduct will be initiated.
+This process exists to protect the interest of the community and to challenge those whose behavior is not in accordance with our expectations of members of the Ohio university community.
 The university fully recognizes the right of all students to seek knowledge, debate, and freely express their ideas.
 Discourse and disagreement are fundamental components of any academic endeavor, and students will not be subject to disciplinary action for their lawful expression of ideas.

 Sanctions implemented through the process are designed to give students the opportunity to reflect on their choices, challenge their ethical decision-making, and aid them in adjusting their behavior to become congruent with our community expectations.
 Being a member of the Ohio university community is a privilege, and the community standards process will determine if a student’s conduct warrants that they should no longer share in that privilege.